 “Hostile.”
 A story about squandering the opportunities given to you as a paying customer who gets to kill people.
 Appeared in D.O.A.
 III.

-“The Wrong Dentist,” “Headspin,” “Bradley Went Crunch,” “Box of Chocolates,” “Laundry Day,” “Bernie,” “Guillotine,” “Thrill Ride.”
+“The Wrong Dentist,” “Headspin,” “Bradley Went Crunch,” “Box of Chocolates,” “Laundry Day,” “Bernie,” “Guillotine,” “Thrill Ride,” “A Real Haunting,” “The Most Entertaining Man in the Elevator.”
 Flash fiction stories that appeared in my newsletter.

 “Giant Mutant Cockroaches in the Old West Versus Zombies.”
 A short story sequel to “Them Old West Mutations.”
 Did anybody expect a sequel to that particular story?
 No. Did anybody ask for one?
 No. I care not.
 To appear in THE UNLEASHED.